Relintai/pandemonium_engine_docs/04_modules/gridmaps/01_using_gridmaps.md

 it at the default value for the demo.
 Set the "Center Y" property to "Off".

 Now you can start designing the level by choosing a tile from the palette and placing it with Left-Click in the editor window.
-To remove a tile, hold :kbd:`Shift` and use Right-click.
+To remove a tile, hold `Shift` and use Right-click.

 Click on the "GridMap" menu to see options and shortcuts.
-For example, pressing :kbd:`S` rotates a tile around the y-axis.
+For example, pressing `S` rotates a tile around the y-axis.

 ![](img/gridmap_menu.png)

-Holding :kbd:`Shift` and dragging with the left mouse button will draw a selection box.
+Holding `Shift` and dragging with the left mouse button will draw a selection box.
 You can duplicate or clear the selected area using the respective menu options.